Mrenoga

 Mrenoga (Мренога) is a village in the municipality of Demir Hisar, North Macedonia.
 It used to be part of the former municipality of Sopotnica.

 Demographics

+In the 1467/1468 Ottoman defter, the village had 20 households, 4 bachelors and 5 widows.
+The large majority of household heads bore Slavic names, with a small minority carrying Albanian ones.

+In statistics gathered by Vasil Kanchov in 1900, the village of Mrenoga was inhabited by 380 Christian Bulgarians.

 According to the 2002 census, the village had a total of 107 inhabitants.
 Ethnic groups in the village include: